thandina/thandina.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am at the ESIF AI+ML Meeting to present our work on <a href="https://arxiv.org/abs/2402.07588">Understanding Model Selection For Learning In Strategic Environments</a>  .
+I am at the ESIF Economics and AI+ML Meeting to present our work on <a href="https://arxiv.org/abs/2402.07588">Understanding Model Selection For Learning In Strategic Environments</a>  .